dcubasoy/puppeteer-theater/README.md

 **elementQueries**: A series of selectors and conditionals that describe the state of the page that corresponds to the scene in which they lie.
+Basically encapsulates the state of the page.
+Is this popup blocking the viewport?
+Is the deposit button visible

 ```js